v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

   [Defender/AllowEmailScanning CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowemailscanning)

 - **Scan removable drives during a full scan**: **Enable** turns on Defender removable drive scans during a full scan.
-Users can't turn it off.
+Users can't turn this setting off.
 When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS lets Defender scan removable drives, such as USB sticks.

   During a quick scan, removable drives may still be scanned.